ansys/pyfluent/doc/source/user_guide/tui_commands.rst

     tui.define.units("pressure", '"Pa"')

-The string ``"Pa"`` is wrapped in single quototaton marks to preserve the double quotation marks around the TUI argument.
+The string ``"Pa"`` is wrapped in single quotation marks to preserve the double quotation marks around the TUI argument.

 Note the following rules that are implied in the preceding examples: